 Study the Kinyarwanda language.

-Acquiring a basic knowledge of Kinyarwanda is important for entry into Rwandan culture, and it will help you conduct field research for your Independent Study Project.
+Intensive classroom instruction in Rwanda’s national language is complemented by experiential sessions on shopping, dining out, and Rwandan cooking and music.
+A basic knowledge of Kinyarwanda is important for understanding Rwandan culture and will help you conduct field research for your Independent Study Project.

 None.
 However, emotional maturity is necessary, as studying genocide and its aftermath may be difficult and upsetting.
 Knowledge of French is not required but students with a background in the language will have opportunities to use it on the program.

 Key Topics of Study